Joël Veltman: 2022–23 season

 On 4 March 2023, after coming on replacing the injured Tariq Lamptey, with Alexis Mac Allister flicking on from a Pascal Groß corner Veltman chested home into the bottom corner to make it 2–0 in the eventual 4–0 home win over West Ham.

 2023–24 season

 On 3 July 2023, Veltman signed a new contract with Brighton extending his contract until June 2025.
 He scored his first and only goal of the season on 11 May 2024, opening the scoring in an eventual 1–1 draw against Newcastle United.

+West Ham United

+On 6 August 2026, Veltman signed a one-year contract, with an option for another year, with EFL Championship side West Ham United.

 International career

 Youth

 Veltman made Netherlands debut playing for the under-17 squad on 10 February 2009 in the 2009 edition of the La Manga Cup in the 0–4 loss against Czech Republic U17s.
 He also played in the 2009 UEFA European Under-17 Championship group stage match against England U17s which ended in a 1–1 draw, having previously appeared in three of the qualification matches.
 On 2 September 2010, Veltman made his debut for Netherlands U19s in a friendly against Germany which ended in a 2–2 draw.
 On 9 February 2011, Veltman scored his first international goal in another friendly for the U19s against France, with the match ending in a 1–1 draw.
 On 23 May 2012, Veltman made his debut for the U21 side at the 2012 Toulon Tournament in France.
 He appeared in four matches for the Dutch, making his debut against Egypt in the 3–0 win.